Corrosion detection by identification of a nonlinear Robin boundary condition

 If this map is injective then the Cauchy data set \( C_{a} \) determines \( a \) in \( \Gamma_{I}\times\mathbb{R} \).
 In other words, injectivity of the map \eqref{eq-parameter-to-measurement-1} leads to global identification of \( a \).

 The technique from \cite{jns23} that we use to solve the inverse problems is local in nature, and uses a form of local Cauchy data set.
-It is not very clear, however, how to define a parameter-to-measurement map involving local Cauchy data such that the inverse problem is to study the injectivity of that parameter-to-measurement map.
-Instead, we use a generalization of the problem \hyperref[ip1-1]{IP1} which makes sense for local Cauchy data, but which is no longer equivalent to an injectivity statement.

-Let \( a\in\mathcal{A}_{ad} \) then there exists at least one solution \( w \).
-Lemma \ref{lemma-solution-map} implies that there exists a small ball of solutions centered at \( w \).
-This justifies the existence of the \emph{local} Cauchy data set \( C_{a}^{w,\delta} \), defined as
+The \emph{local Cauchy data} set \( C_{a}^{w,\delta} \) is defined to be the Cauchy data which is contained in a \( \delta \)-ball around the Cauchy data of some solution \( w \), as follows